-Another guide to 12 wonderful Florida vacation destinations and a brief into about them.
 Florida is a perfect vacation choice, no matter what time of the year, for beaches, outdoor activities, camping, boating, cruising, theme parks, nature, cultural events, art, gambling, amazing food, festivals, and sporting events.
 You name it, we’ve got it.
-Here are ones that I recommend, including a few that you may not be so familiar with.
+Here are 12 epic destinations that I recommend, including a few that you may not be so familiar with.

 Jupiter– Jupiter is located north of Miami and is a great destination for ecotourism.
 Visit the Jonathan Dickinson or Riverbend State Parks and tour the 1860 dated inlet lighthouse.
 Baseball enthusiasts will enjoy the Roger Dean Stadium who hosts the spring training for the St. Louis Cardinals and the Florida Marlins.